jason-green-io/papyri/README.md

                         release changes the tempalte)
 ```

 Once it's done, the contents of the output folder can be served as a website.
-It's completely static so it can be put in an S3 bucket a github project or hosted locally on your machine by running something like `python3 -m SimpleHTTPServer` inside the output folder.
+It's completely static so it can be put in an S3 bucket a github project or hosted locally on your machine by running something like `python3 -m http.server` inside the output folder.

 This project is licensed under the terms of the MIT license.